Hell in a Cell (2022): Background

-Hell in a Cell is a gimmick event produced annually by WWE since 2009.
-The concept of the show comes from the promotion's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-Announced on March 4, 2022, the 2022 event was the 14th event under the Hell in a Cell chronology and featured wrestlers from the Raw and SmackDown brand divisions.
-With the exception of the September 2018 event, Hell in a Cell had been held in October.
-The 2021 event, however, moved the event series up to June, with the 2022 event scheduled for June 5 at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+Hell in a Cell was a professional wrestling event produced annually by WWE since 2009.
+The concept of the event came from the promotion's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.

+On October 25, 2021, WWE revealed their 2022 major event calendar for the Raw and SmackDown brands, with an event slotted for Sunday, June 5, 2022, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+On March 4, 2022, that event was revealed to be the 14th Hell in a Cell, and was the third Hell in a Cell to not be held in the month of October after the September 2018 event and the 2021 event (which moved the series up to June).
 It aired on pay-per-view (PPV) worldwide and was available to livestream on Peacock in the United States and the WWE Network in international markets.